-An analysis of the average number and value of the transactions of sent national and cross-border/international credit transfers (all currencies, converted into kuna) per transaction account of consumers and business entities (nonconsumers) showed that in consumers on average two credit transfers were executed at a monthly level per transaction account with an average monthly value of HRK 1,595.
+An analysis of the average number and value of the transactions of sent national and cross-border/international credit transfers (all currencies, converted into kuna) per transaction account of consumers and business entities (non-consumers) showed that in the case of consumers on average two credit transfers were executed at a monthly level per transaction account with an average monthly value of HRK 1,638.

-An analysis of the same data for business entities (non-consumers) established that their average monthly number was 30 credit transfers per transaction account with an average monthly value of HRK 390,276.
+An analysis of the same data for business entities (non-consumers) established that they had an average monthly number of 32 credit transfers per transaction account with an average monthly value of HRK 385,855.